 CODE OF PROFESSIONAL & ETHICAL CONDUCT

-At all times in their professional work, members of the New Zealand Institute of Professional Investigators (NZIPI) must adhere to the following Code of Professional and Ethical Conduct.
+At all times in their professional work, members of the New Zealand Institute of Private Investigators (NZIPI) must adhere to the following Code of Professional and Ethical Conduct.

 NZIPI Members – Code of Professional & Ethical Conduct

-The New Zealand Institute of Professional Investigators Incorporated (NZIPI) is committed to the highest standards of professional and ethical conduct at all times.
+The New Zealand Institute of Private Investigators Incorporated (NZIPI) is committed to the highest standards of professional and ethical conduct at all times.